An Exceptional Collection For Khovanov Homology: The Temperley-Lieb category and higher order projectors

 Then there is a filtration

 which is respected by operations in the sense that:

 \end{remark}

-\begin{remark} Instead of through-degree, one might choose instead to filter elements $a \in \TL_n$ by the number of turnbacks, $\cap(a) = (n-\tau(a))/2$.
+\begin{remark} Instead of through-degree, one might choose instead to filter elements $a \in \TL_n$ by the number of turnbacks:

+This convention also appears in the literature.
 While Theorem \ref{thmgenproj} and Definition \ref{ukgenprojdef} can be stated in terms of turnbacks, it is awkward to use $\cap(a)$ for general elements of the category $\TL$. \end{remark}